Have you noticed your gums are bleeding more easily than before?

 Common Causes of Bleeding Gums

 Understanding the underlying cause of bleeding gums can help you find the most appropriate solution for your needs.
 Our team can work with you to determine the cause of bleeding gums and recommend the best solution for your smile.
 The goal of treatment is to restore health and function to the teeth and gums.

-One of the leading causes of bleeding gums is gum disease.
 Gum disease is caused by plaque build-up on the teeth and gums.
 As gum disease progresses, the risk of tooth and bone loss increases.

 Recent studies have suggested that gum disease has been linked to severe health conditions including heart disease, diabetes, stroke, and arthritis.

 Many believe that inflammation caused by gum disease can have an impact on your overall health.
 The connection between your dental health and overall health is commonly referred to as the oral body connection.